” When you’re continually confused by their presence, it’s time to adjust your life to their absence. ”

 Stage eight.
-The narcissist comes back to make amends, because of all the self-doubt they have given you, as you’ve been questioning if you are the narcissist, you feel lucky to have them back, and yet again you try to change, if they are the narcissist, you decided not to believe in all that you read.
-There are different types of a narcissist it’s on a spectrum, yes most narcissistic people cannot be cured but Perhaps you can be the one to help, and you can change them, so you try again.
-Or you think they made a genuine mistake.
-For it to cycle back around to the end yet again.
+The narcissist comes back to make amends, because of all the self-doubt they have given you, as you’ve been questioning if you are the narcissist, you feel lucky to have them back, and yet again you try to change, if they are a narcissist, you decided not to believe in all that you read.
+There are different types of a narcissists.
+It’s on a spectrum, yes most narcissistic people cannot be cured but Perhaps you can be the one to help, and you can change them, so you try again.
+Or do you think they made a genuine mistake?
+Only for it to cycle back around to the end yet again.

 Stage ten, You’re back on the internet again trying to learn more about who they are, as this helps you recover and discover who you indeed are.

 Stage eleven.
 You get to a moment after learning about the narcissist that actually you are no longer afraid of them and their silly mind games.
 You know who they are and everything they do.
 You know that they can not change.
 You know all of their ways.
 Some are dangerous, so some of you may need to move far away.
 You can start to learn to love and trust in yourself.
 Learn to love and trust others again.
 You start to pity the narcissist because you know it’s something they’ll never be able to do.

 You even feel pity for the replacement, to them you no longer hold any resentment.
 Knowing they’re at the start of the journey of everything you’ve been through,